 Manuscript Submissions Policy and Instructions

 HTR is available both in print and electronic media and all work published in HTR will come under a Creative Commons “Attribution, Non-Commercial, No Derivatives” license.
 [Authors should consult the Creative Commons website (www.creativecommons.org) for further information.]
-Manuscripts should follow The Chicago Manual of Style (16th edition).
+Manuscripts should follow the APA Publication Manual (6th edition).
 Articles should be approximately 6000 words; but this guideline is flexible.
 Book reviews should be 1500-2100 words in length and they should provide a substantive assessment, as well as a critical analysis, of the book’s theme.
 Reviews should be on books that have been published within two years of the journal volume in which they will appear.
 All submissions should be prepared for a blind review.
 Avoid ampersands.
 Footnotes should be kept to a minimum.
 Do not use any special formatting tools.
-Submissions should be sent by email as an MSWORD 2007 attachment to Darrell Arnold, Editor, HTR, Department of History, Philosophy, and Global Studies, St. Thomas University: firstname.lastname@example.org.
+Submissions should be sent by email as an MSWORD 2007 attachment to Darrell Arnold, Editor, HTR, Department of History, Philosophy, and Global Studies, St. Thomas University: email@example.com.

 THE DEADLINE FOR MANUSCRIPT SUBMISSIONS IS April 15, 2013.